arangodb/docs/3.9/transactions-transaction-invocation.md

 - *waitForSync*: boolean flag indicating whether the transaction is forced to be synchronous. <!-- TODO: obsolete? -->
 - *lockTimeout*: a numeric value that can be used to set a timeout in seconds for waiting on collection locks.
-If not specified, a default value will be used.
+This option is only meaningful when using exclusive locks.
+If not specified, a default value of 900 seconds will be used.
 Setting *lockTimeout* to *0* will make ArangoDB not time out waiting for a lock. <!-- TODO: obsolete? -->
 - *params*: optional arguments passed to the function specified in